 Portugal has some of the most beautiful villages, towns and cities in Europe!
-Not only that, but there’s also a heap of the best places in Portugal that are dotted all across the country.
-Plus, there are also loads of places to see in Portugal that are totally quaint, too.
+Not only that but there’s also a heap of the best places in Portugal that are dotted all across the country.
+Plus, there are also loads of places to see in Portugal that are quaint, too.

-Now, some well known, others are less well-known but the one thing they have in common is how gorgeous they are.
+Now, some are well known, and others are less well-known but the one thing they have in common is how gorgeous they are.
 Honestly, It’s so easy to see why so many people fall in love with Portugal… me included!
-I totally love it.
+I love it.

 Anyway, without rambling on about how much I love Portgual (oh, gosh, and the food) I wanted to share some of the quaint places to see in Portugal that are a little off the beaten track.

-Obviously, there’s a load of the best places in Portugal that are pretty famous but I really wanted to share with you some of my favourites that you might not have seen before?
+There’s a load of the best places in Portugal that are pretty famous but I wanted to share with you some of my favourites that you might not have seen before.

 Monsanto is easily one of the quaintest places to see in Portugal that’s not too far from the Spanish border.